-Art Program
+Art ProgramPalette

 An art program such as "Art Masters" will provide enrichment to our art curriculum.
 Parent volunteers will be trained to teach this program which will serve as a valuable visual arts experience.
+It is primarily volunteer; however, Honour Society funds materials and supplies.